Reduced-order modeling for Ablowitz-Ladik equation: Introduction

 \section{Introduction}

-The nonlinear Schr\"{o}dinger equation (NLSE) is used frequently for modeling wave propagation phenomena in different areas of physics, chemistry, and engineering.
-It is one of the most important models of mathematical physics, with application to different fields such as plasma physics, nonlinear optics, water waves, bi-molecular dynamics, and many other fields.
+The nonlinear Schr\"{o}dinger equation (NLSE) is a Hamiltonian partial differential equation (PDE) modeling wave propagation phenomena in plasma physics, nonlinear optics, water waves, and in many other fields.
 Ablowitz-Ladik equation (ALE) \cite{Ablowitz76} represents an integrable discretization of NLSE \cite{Islas01,Schober99,Tang07}.
-There are two classes of geometric integrators for Hamiltonian systems; symplectic and energy preserving integrators.
-Unfortunately, it is not possible, in general, to preserve both energy and the symplectic form at the same time.
-The ALE is a non-canonical Hamiltonian system with a state-dependent Poisson structure, so that the symplectic integrators are not applicable.
-Therefore, the ALE is integrated in time with the energy preserving discrete gradient methods.
-The average vector field (AVF) method and the mid-point rule exactly preserve the energy (Hamiltonian) and the quadratic invariants such as the momentum and norm of the ALE \cite{Cohen11}.
-The linearly damped NLSE and the associated damped ALE are linearly perturbed non-canonical Hamiltonian systems, i.e., conservative systems with added linear damping.
-Discrete gradient methods have been also used in dissipative settings.
-In order to preserve the dissipation of energy, momentum, and norm with the correct rate, the damped ALE is integrated in time with exponential mid-point rule \cite{Moore21}.
+It is not possible, in general, to preserve both the energy and the symplectic form of Hamiltonian systems at the same time.
+Due to non-canonical Hamiltonian structure of the ALE, the symplectic integrators are not directly applicable.
+The energy preserving discrete gradient methods, such as the average vector field (AVF) method and the mid-point rule preserve the energy (Hamiltonian) and the quadratic invariants such as the momentum and norm of the ALE \cite{Cohen11}.
+The linearly damped NLSE and the associated damped ALE are linearly perturbed non-canonical Hamiltonian systems.
+Discrete gradient methods such as exponential mid-point rule have been also used for dissipative systems like the damped ALE \cite{Moore21}, which preserve the dissipation of energy, momentum, and norm with the correct rate.